Tamar van den Dop: Career

 Van den Dop made an appearance in the American television drama film, Brush with Fate, that was broadcast on CBS in 2003.
 On Dutch television, she played in the two-part political drama, Klem in de draaideur, that depicts the conflict between Minister of Justice Winnie Sorgdrager and chairman of the Board of Procurators General Arthur Docters van Leeuwen.
 She had also a role in her second Kort! short film named Stop!, and reunited with director Maarten Treurniet for a 15-minute period piece set in the early 20th century.
 Back on stage, she starred in her second production with music theatre group Orkater.
 In the tragicomedy IK, that was based on the works of French author Gustave Flaubert, she played the character of Madame Bovary from Flaubert's debut novel.
 They were on tour until the end of January.

 In 2007, she made her directorial debut with Blind starring Halina Reijn and Joren Seldeslachts.
 The film was inspired by Hans Christian Andersen's The Snow Queen.
 It follows the blossoming romance between a young blind man (Seldeslachts) and an albino woman (Reijn) who is hired by the man's mother to read for him.
 Filming took place in Belgium and Bulgary.
 Her next feature film role was in Wolfsbergen, written and directed by Nanouk Leopold.

 In 2008, van den Dop starred in a restaging of A Streetcar Named Desire as Blanche.
 This was the second collaboration between Toneelgroep Amsterdam and the Toneelschuur.

-van den Dop was nominated in 2013 for her performance in Speeldrift with a second Colombina nomination.
+Van den Dop was nominated in 2013 for her performance in Speeldrift with a second Colombina nomination.
 Since 2016, she has been active at the Nationale Theater.
 In her later acting career, she has run into difficulties in getting roles that didn't require her playing mother every since her late twenties and following her own pregnancies she was offered even less parts as she didn't wanted endure intensive exercises to become thin again.
 This was one of her motivations for her to move into directing.

 In 2023, she was to see on television in the drama De droom van de jeugd, she appreciated the role as she able play someone her age and situation.
 That same year, she created the documentary Mag ik je aanraken? (an episode of Het Uur van de Wolf), where she asked a diverse group of actors about acting out sex scenes and their feelings that come with it.

+Personal life

 She has two children, Minke and Benjamin, with photographer and cinematographer Gregor Meerman.